 Unlike the benefits of Vitamin K that as a whole are relatively well known, the benefits of the compound menaquinone are not as well known or appreciated.
-Here are some reasons why you should be keen to add this nutrient to your diet – especially since it’s very deficient in the Western diet.
+Here are some reasons why you should be keen to add this nutrient to your diet – especially since it’s not consumed in high amounts in the Western diet.

 May Improve Heart Health

 Vitamin K is known to help improve cardiovascular and heart health.
 Several studies have shown that this benefit could be highly attributed to Vitamin K2 and not Vitamin K1.